 The higher the quality or price of the product you are selling, the more likely it is that your clients will require detailed contact information.

-A confusing, long or detailed check out process
+Avoid a confusing, long or detailed check out process

 Many customers are happy to explore a site, but will often leave purchases in an online basket.
 Sometimes clients do this because the check out process is long and involved.
 Sometimes they do it because they don’t feel safe handing over large amounts of confidential information to a site.
 Sometimes they experience buyers remorse and wonder if they really need the product.